-Practical observation To pass, the following must be evidenced To gain a distinction B8.
-Prepare the bar/drinks dispense area for service, ensuring business/brand standards are maintained and menus/promotional materials are up to date and presented accurately B9.
+Practical observation То ра ss, the following must be evidenced To gain a distinction B9.
 B10.
-Ensure stock/resources are ready for service Ensure customers are met, given the correct information and receive bar service in line with licensing requirements and to business/brand standard There are no distinction criteria for this component.
 B11.
-Ensure customer behaviour is monitored and issues with customers who are underage, have taken drugs or are excessively drunk are managed correctly Professional discussion To pa ss, the following must be evidenced To gain a distinction There are no pass criteria for this component.
+Prepare the bar/drinks dispense area for service, ensuring business/brand standards are maintained and menus/promotional materials are up to date and presented accurately Ensure stock/resources are ready for service Ensure customers are met, given the correct information and receive bar service in line with licensing requirements and to business/brand standard Ensure customer behaviour is monitored and issues with customers who are underage, have taken drugs or are excessively drunk are managed correctly There are no distinction criteria for this component.
+Professiona al discussion To pass, the following must be evidenced To gain a distinction There are no pass criteria for this component.
 There are no distinction criteria for this component.
 Amplification and guidance